zoltanszekely21/cloud_image_transcoder/README.md

 <h1 align="center"><img src="/assets/UML.jpg" alt="UML" width=787 height=582></h1>

 **Workflow:**

+Steps A, B, C : The ultimate goal of these steps is to upload original images to an S3 bucket where CloudFront can use as an origin server.
+These steps can be done in isolation from the rest of the automation process.

+- Step A: A Developer uploads images to S3 bucket source-image-bucket-zszek.
+- Step B: Lambda function LambdaCopySourceBucketToDestinationBucket gets triggered by S3 bucket source-image-bucket-zszek on ObjectCreated and ObjectRemoved event types.
+- Step C : Lambda function LambdaCopySourceBucketToDestinationBucket gets executed and copies the object over into or removes it from destination-images-bucket-zszek depending on the event type by object key.

 - 1: A user requests a resized image from CloudFront distribution
 - 2: The image is found in the CloudFront distribution; the work flow completes
 - 3: The requested image is not found in the CloudFront, CloudFront requests to get it from origin server destination-images-bucket-zszek